argoverse/av2-api/src/av2/evaluation/detection/SUBMISSION_FORMAT.md

 # 3D Object Detection Submission Format

-The evaluation expects the following fields within a `pandas.DataFrame`.
+The evaluation expects the following fields within a `pandas.DataFrame`:

 - `tx_m`: x-component of the object translation in the egovehicle reference frame.
 - `ty_m`: y-component of the object translation in the egovehicle reference frame.